 Monthly Add-On vs Effective Interest Rate: What is the Difference?

-First things first: Let's clarify the differences between the two types of interest rates on personal loans in the Philippines.
+First things first–let's clarify the differences between the two types of interest rates on personal loans in the Philippines.
 Lenders typically advertise two types: the monthly add-on and effective interest rates.

 Wondering which bank offers the best option for a personal loan?
-We've listed down some of the lowest interest rates for personal loans in the Philippines—not just from banks, but also from government agencies.
-Choose the best personal loan that fits your needs and budget.
+We've listed some of the lowest interest rates for personal loans in the Philippines—not just from banks but also from government agencies.
+Note that ultimately, your interest rate will still depend on the bank's assessment of your application.

 - Effective interest rate: 10% per annum (based on diminishing principal balance)